renanrgarcia/MyERP/README.md

 # 🌟 MyERP

 MyERP is an ERP (Enterprise Resource Planning) system designed to streamline and manage various business processes.
-This project is divided into two main parts: the backend and the frontend.
-The backend is built using Java and Maven, while the frontend is developed with Angular.
+This project is divided into three main parts

+- Backend using Java and Maven
+- Frontend using Angular
+- DataManagement using Python

 ## 🛠️ Technologies Used

 - **Backend**: Java, Maven
 - **Frontend**: Angular, TypeScript, SCSS
+- **DataManagement**: Python

 ## 🚀 Getting Started